Zwergpro/pg-chisel/README.md

 # pgChisel
-Tool for chiseling away unwanted parts from the dump
+Tool for chiseling away unwanted parts from the PostgreSQL dump.